romishh3181/DDOS-Detection-System/README.md

 # 📊 **DDoS Detection System**

 ## 🚀 **Overview**
 The **DDoS Detection System** is a real-time network traffic monitoring and mitigation tool designed to detect Distributed Denial of Service (DDoS) attacks.
-It uses machine learning models to identify suspicious traffic patterns and trigger appropriate mitigation measures.
+It uses a FeedForward Neural Network model(FNN) to identify suspicious traffic patterns and trigger appropriate mitigation measures.
 This system supports both **Windows** and **Linux** environments.
+Note: The CICIDS 2019 dataset is used for reference -> [CICIDS_2019_Kaggle(https://www.kaggle.com/datasets/tarundhamor/cicids-2019-dataset)]

 ---